 Copycat Boston Market Tuscan Herb Chicken on the Char-Broil Big Easy

 - 1 teaspoon dried rosemary

-- 2 1/2 teaspoons coarsely ground black pepper
+- 2 ½ teaspoons freshly ground black pepper

 - Fire up your Big Easy.
 Spray the basket with non-stick spray.